Super flavorful and moist, this is a wonderful bundt cake with simple flavors and the surprise ingredient olive oil that is amazing!

 - Preheat oven at 350°F/180°C.

-- Butter or spray a 10 or 11-inch bundt cake pan and dust with fine dry breadcrumbs or flour, shaking off excess.
+- Butter or spray a 10 cup (26cm) bundt cake pan and dust with fine dry breadcrumbs or flour, shaking off excess.
 Refrigerate the pan while making the batter.

 - In a large bowl (or bowl of the stand mixer) start beating eggs and add sugar gradually.
 Beat for 3-4 minutes, until foamy and light.

-- Add oil in a stream while you keep beating (similar to homemade mayonnaise).
+- Add the oil in a thin stream while you keep beating.
+It will thicken and be satiny.

 - Let cool on a wire rack for 15 minutes and carefully remove from pan.
 Let cool completely before pouring the glaze.

 - Mix sugar and juice until creamy and lump-free.
 It should have the consistency of thick honey.

 - Pour over cooled cake and let drip down the sides.